rajeshrinet/pystokes/pylaplace/README.md

 This folder contains the core files of PyLaplace repo.

-Each file corresponds to the boundary conditions in the bulk.
-Phoretic interactions is computed in unbounded domain and near a plane surface.

-utils.pyx has miscellaneous functionalities

-## Where is the wall?
+Each file computed the phoretic motion and phoretic field given the colloidal configuration.
+The filenames, as described below, correspond to the boundary conditions in the flow.
+The boundary conditions are implemented using an appropriate Green's function of the Laplace equation.
+See details at: https://arxiv.org/abs/1910.00909

+* unbounded.pyx - the phoretic flux vanishes at infinity.
+I
-A single plane boundary (be it wall or a fluid-fluid interface) is always kept at z=0 in the library such that region of interest is the upper half space for z>0.
+* wallBounded.pyx - the phoretic flux vanishes at a plane wall, which is located at z=0, such that region of interest is the upper half space, z>0.
+* utils.pyx has miscellaneous functionalities